VisionVerse/SRCL-Net/README.md

 Each sample contains:

-- `T1`: image at the first time point
+- `A`: image at the first time point
-- `T2`: image at the second time point
+- `B`: image at the second time point
 - `GT`: binary change mask

 The ground-truth mask should follow: